Does your uniform include a flannel shirt or fly fishing vest, or a bucket hat festooned with spinners and store bought flys? Mine doesn’t either.

 The woodsman is an active participant in nature, and one who, in our society is most in tune with natural cycles.
 We cherish and revere the fish and game we pursue.
 Our souls are tethered to the ground we hunt.
 Our eyes recognize patterns lost on others.
 We are not a stereotype.
 We are simultaneously more ancient and more modern than any of our contemporaries can know.
 You just got on a health kick fueled by Whole Foods and their organic, free-range, no antibiotic meats?
 That’s great.
 I put an arrow through mine and processed it in my kitchen last week.
 Not bragging, but let’s not pretend that “clean” eating is some new invention.

-At The Thinking Woodsman, we want to expose the true spirit of hunters, fishermen and other passionate “outdoorists” in an honest and winsome way.
-The “Confluence of Humor and Conscience”.
+At The Thinking Woodsman, I want to expose the true spirit of hunters, fishermen and other passionate “outdoorists” in an honest and winsome way.
+The “Confluence of Humor and Conscience in the Great Outdoors”.
 We’re not better than others, we’ve just found better ways and want to share.
 We’re advocates.
 We’re thinkers and we try not to take ourselves too seriously.
 We have an intimate love for the outdoors and want more people to love it too.